timothydsmith/AMOJ-latex-template/README.md

 > 2. Unzip the archive to a new folder in a location that you choose.
 > 3. Open either `template.tex` or `template-samplecontent.tex` with your text editor.
 The files are identical except `template-samplecontent.tex` contains a mock article containing guidance on how to layout and style your article.
 > 4. Add your own content to either file.
+> 5. Compile to PDF. **NB:** Articles using the AMOJ LaTeX Template must be compiled using the XeTeX (xelatex) typesetting engine to produce the correct fonts.
+Not using XeTeX is not going to break anything, it just means that your compiled article may look a little different to what it's meant to.
+The Editorial Office will recompile your article in this instance.
+XeTeX comes bundled with most LaTeX distributions, so everything will probably work fine, you just need to explicitly invoke it: run xelatex foo.tex (or xetex foo.tex) instead of latex foo.tex (tex foo.tex)

 <a name="structure"></a>